ZaccausChandler/IT-Labs-Portfolio-VM/Networking/Media/README.md

 Steps performed:

-\- Opened DNS Manager using `dnsmgmt.msc`.
+- Opened DNS Manager using `dnsmgmt.msc`.

-\- Expanded Forward Lookup Zones.
+- Expanded Forward Lookup Zones.

-\- Confirmed the domain zone `zccorp.local` was created when the domain controller was promoted.
+- Confirmed the domain zone `zccorp.local` was created when the domain controller was promoted.

-\- Verified required DNS records:
+- Verified required DNS records:

-&nbsp; - SOA (Start of Authority)
+- SOA (Start of Authority)

-&nbsp; - NS (Name Server)
+- NS (Name Server)

-&nbsp; - A records for the domain controller and clients
+- A records for the domain controller and clients

-\- Ensured the DNS service was running and resolving hostnames correctly.
+- Ensured the DNS service was running and resolving hostnames correctly.